 - Students from abroad, when accepted, must apply for a US visa as student.
 After admission, you will be contacted by a staff member of FSU's Center for Global Engagement who will take you through the procedures for visa application.

 - Foreign nationals from non‑Anglophone countries and/or whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 There is a requirement of a minimum score of 80 on the internet-based test (IBTOEFL) or of 550 on the paper-based test.

 - Please note: if you are a non-native speaker of English, in order to be eligible for employment, Florida State University requires you to have a minimum of 23 points on the IB TOEFL Speaking Section.
 If you score is below 23, or if you did not provide TOEFL scores for admission because you had equivalent experience verifying your English proficiency (such as a previous degree from a US university), you must take the SPEAK test (Speaking Proficiency English Assessment Kit) administered by FSU's Center for Intensive English Studies and score a minimum of 45 in order to be eligible for employment.

 For further program-specific requirements for admission, please click also on the appropriate language icon above.

 Graduate assistants normally teach two course sections per semester.
 Depending on the needs of each program, they may be asked to fulfill a role, such as mentor or grader, in lieu of teaching one course section.
-Teaching assistantships are available for up to two years for students preparing the MA and for a minimum of three years for students pursuing a PhD.
+Teaching assistantships are available for up to two years for students preparing the MA and for up to five years for students pursuing a PhD.
 For more information about financial aid, including Teaching Assistantships, current stipend and waiver amounts, as well as additional graduate school fellowships, grants, and awards, please click the "Financial Aid" link on the left hand side or see the "General Section: #7 Funding" of the Graduate Studies Handbook (see below).